Subscribe to Newsletter

-Settings are more than time and place, or a place to plop down your book’s characters.
-A setting can be a living, breathing entity whether it’s a small town, or a brand new world.
-Settings limit or expand possibilities for your characters, are a catalyst for change, act as a pain trigger or provide comfort.
+Settings are more than time and place, or a location to plop down your book’s characters.
+A setting can be a living, breathing entity whether it’s a small town or a brand new world.
+Settings limit or expand possibilities for your characters, are a catalyst for change, act as a pain trigger, or provide comfort.
 The possibilities are endless.

 Bestselling, award-winning author Jeannie Moon will take you through the intricacies of creating a setting that will transport your readers to a world of your creation and make them want to return again and again.